Kazakhstan

 Kazakhstan offers a multitude of activities to suit all tastes.

-Whether you're interested in hiking the Tian Shan Mountains, exploring canyons, or discovering nomadic culture, it's a good idea to learn about activities specific to each region.
+Whether you're interested in hiking the Tian Shan Mountains, exploring canyons, horseback expeditions or discovering the nomadic culture, it's a good idea to learn about activities specific to each region.

 Some places are renowned for their cultural festivals, while others offer unique opportunities for wildlife viewing.
 By planning your activities in advance, you will maximize your time and experience.